afsc-assessments/ebswp_2023/doc/EBSpollock.md

 above-average levels and projections indicate declines.
 Updated data and analysis result in an estimate of 2019 spawning biomass (3,220 kt) which is about  150\% of $B_{MSY}$
 (2,147 kt).
-This follows a period of increases from
-2008--2017 and is expected.
-The extent that the stock will declines further depends  on recruitment, which is always uncertain.
+This follows a period of increases from 2008--2017 and is expected.
+The extent that the stock will decline further depends  on recruitment, which is always uncertain.
 Some issues to consider in  the medium-term are that